OECD COP29 Virtual Pavilion

 Industrial strategies for the competitive development of renewable energy ecosystems

-The global transition to net-zero emissions demands rapid and large-scale deployment of renewable energy.
-However, this shift faces complex challenges, including a vulnerable supply chain, a pressing need for specialized skills, and the imperative to develop new technologies for cost reduction, improved recycling, and utilization of alternative materials.
+The global transition to net-zero emissions requires the rapid and large-scale deployment of renewable energy.
+However, this shift faces complex challenges, including supply chain vulnerabilities, a critical shortage of specialised skills, and the urgent need to develop new technologies for cost reduction, improved recycling, and the use of alternative materials.
 These multifaceted issues call for an "ecosystem" approach to developing effective industrial strategies.
-Key questions emerge as countries strive for competitive renewable energy capacities while maintaining strategic autonomy.
+As countries strive to build competitive renewable energy capacities while maintaining strategic autonomy, key questions arise.
 How can we design industrial policies that foster innovation without distorting markets?
 What strategies can effectively address the skills gap in the renewable energy sector?
 How can we leverage international collaboration to accelerate technological advancements and cost reductions while ensuring fair competition?
 Moreover, how can existing frameworks be strengthened to support the urgent need for climate change mitigation?
-This event, building on new OECD analysis of the Renewable Energy Ecosystem, will explore these critical issues.
-The session will also consider the role of international cooperation in improving policymaking in the renewable energy ecosystem.
+Building on new OECD analysis of the Renewable Energy Ecosystem, this session will explore these critical issues and examine the role of international co-operation in improving policymaking in the renewable energy ecosystem.
 By bringing together policymakers, industry leaders, and experts, we aim to identify effective strategies that can accelerate the renewable energy transition while balancing economic competitiveness, energy security, and global climate goals.

 15:00 - 16:30